Lakera Guard Guardrails

 We are always actively improving our detectors and working to increase accuracy and reduce bias.
 We are also continuously improving our controls and interface to empower customers to effectively and easily secure their applications.
 If you experience any issues or would like to provide feedback, please reach out to support@lakera.ai.

-Fine-tuning detectors
+Fine-tuning guardrails

-Lakera Guard detectors can be customized within your policies to make them more or less aggressive in flagging potential threats.
+Lakera Guard guardrails can be customized within your policies to make them more or less aggressive in flagging potential threats.
 This is done via threshold levels.
 These set the confidence level the detector needs to reach in order to flag the screened contents.

-For example, if you had a high risk tolerance for one use case you can set a detector to only flag very high confidence detections in order to have low false positives.
-Or, if you had a use case where you wanted to be really sure the LLM wasn’t manipulated, even at the cost of potential impact on user experience, you could set the detector to flag anything that the detector thinks could potentially be a detection.
+For example, if you had a high risk tolerance for one use case you can set a guardrail to only flag very high confidence detections in order to have low false positives.
+Or, if you had a use case where you wanted to be really sure the LLM wasn’t manipulated, even at the cost of potential impact on user experience, you could set the guardrail to flag anything that the detector thinks could potentially be a detection.

 Lakera Guard uses the following threshold levels, in line with OWASP’s paranoia level definitions for WAFs: